AyeCode/geodirectory/readme.txt

 == ⚡ GO PRO - BECOME A MEMBER! ==

-Get your hands on all the premium add-ons and themes and create an advanced Geo Directory.
+Get on all the premium add-ons and themes and create an advanced Geo Directory.
 Sign up at [wpgeodirectory.com](https://wpgeodirectory.com/downloads/membership/ "Get GeoDirectory membership.").

 == ⚡ SUPPORT ==

-Get timely and friendly support for the Core Business Directory Plugin and add-ons at our [official website](https://wpgeodirectory.com/support).
+You can get timely and friendly support for the Core Business Directory Plugin and add-ons at our [official website](https://wpgeodirectory.com/support).

 == ⚡ WHAT'S NEW IN GEODIRECTORY V2.0? ==

-Your friends at AyeCode work to continuously refine the best directory plugin in the market to keep customers happy.
+Your friends at AyeCode work to continuously refine the best directory plugins in the market to keep customers happy.
 Here's what's new in the newest version:
 * Extended Business Hours for listings
 * Tab builder, to design the tabs of your listings as you wish by drag and drop
 * Badge System, for "featured" listings, "new" listings, or to add whatever badge you want to your listings from any custom field.